 We much regret to announce the death of Mrs. Alexander Scrimgeour, which sad event took place, after a long and painful illness, at her residence, on Thursday morning.
 The deceased lady was always ready to sympathise and render assistance to those in trouble, and through her death many have lost a true and sincere friend.
 Besides being a large donor to many of the various institutions in the neighbourhood, her energetic ability in promoting their welfare has always been exercised in the highest degree.
 The funeral took place on Saturday afternoon in the village graveyard, amidst general tokens and manifestations of sincere regret.
 The coffin was borne from the house to the church in a waggon drawn by four horses from the farm.

 Her estate was valued for probate at £258,768 (equivalent to £35 million in 2022).
 Her executors were her late husband’s three brothers.
-Wispers and the estate at Stedham was inherited by the younger son, John Alexander Scrimgeour.
+She was survived by her two sons, Alexander Carron, aged 24, and John Alexander, aged 19, and six daughters.